the paradox of expertise

 drift (latent incoherence)

-the geometry: slow incoherence. you are moving steadily, but in a direction the world didn't ask for. it can look like a perfect Callout component, a refactor, a new base class — and no new sentences.
+the geometry: slow incoherence. you are moving steadily, but in a direction the world didn't ask for. it looks like work. you are optimizing the query planner for a database with ten rows. you are refactoring the auth system for a userbase of one.

-the signature: output that doesn't cash out. the mechanism: a coherent story that isn't tethered to the actual constraint. what helps: collide with reality. a hard stop from outside.
+the signature: output that doesn't cash out. specific flavor: satisfaction, "flow", cool. the mechanism: local optimization masking global incoherence. doing the sub-task feels good (dopamine), so you keep doing it, even though it doesn't move the main metric. what helps: collide with reality. a hard stop from outside.

 traction (the baseline)

-traction is what friction feels like when you're pointed the right way. you are running through mud toward the goal — messy, but each attempt builds on the last. crossed-out hypotheses. a growing table of test cases. a diagram that keeps expanding. the search space is shrinking: Search_Spacet+1Search_SpacetSearch\_Space_{t+1} \subset Search\_Space_t.
+traction is what friction feels like when you're pointed the right way. you are running through mud toward the goal — messy, but each attempt builds on the last. specific flavor: ugly, messy, real. crossed-out hypotheses. a growing table of test cases. a diagram that keeps expanding. the search space is shrinking: .

 the risk with traction isn't the direction — it's premature flush. your working memory holds an expensive, fragile map of dead ends. if you context-switch or start over, you lose it.